shrinerb/shrine/README.md

 ## Attachment

-In web applications, instead of managing files directly, we rather want to treat them as "attachments" to models and to tie them to the lifecycle of records.
+In web applications, instead of managing files directly, we rather want to treat them as "attachments" to recod tie them to their lifecycle.
 In Shrine we do this by generating and including "attachment" modules.

 Firstly we need to assign the special `:cache` and `:store` storages: